brettchalupa/projectbook/src/Introduction.md

 Do you have an idea for a project?
 Contribute it!

 Did you code an open source version of one of the projects and are comfortable sharing the source?
 Well, add it!
 That'll help people who are stuck or what to take it further or contribute.

+## Dig In!

+View the projects in the sidebar or browse through.
+Make some cool things.
+Learn a lot.
+And share along the way.